couple holding keys

 The Takeaway

-Crowdfunding involves raising capital for a business venture by soliciting a large number of small investors.
+Crowdfunding involves raising capital for a business, the arts, or other ventures by soliciting a large number of small investors.
 Crowdfunding can also have appeal for investors as well, though it’s important to understand how SEC regulations work.
 It has pros and cons for both entrepreneurs and investors.

-If you’re interested in funding up-and-coming companies without having to observe net worth and income requirements, IPO investing could make more sense.
-But that also comes with its pros and cons, and some significant risks.
+If you’re interested in funding up-and-coming companies without having to observe net worth and income requirements, you can consider a number of different avenues.

 Ready to invest in your goals?
 It’s easy to get started when you open an investment account with SoFi Invest.
 You can invest in stocks, exchange-traded funds (ETFs), mutual funds, alternative funds, and more.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).